 MedlinePlus website for genes provides definition of Gene Therapy, Genetic basics, FAQs, Genomics and personalized medicine plan, epigenomics, pharmacogenomics, proteomics.
 Read: What Is A Gene? (written for kids, from Nemours Foundation, kidshealth.org) See article on genetic ancestry testing for those interested in family history and genealogy.
-Genomic factors reportedly play a role in nine of the ten leading causes of death in the United States.
+Genetic factors reportedly play a role in nine of the ten leading causes of death in the United States.
 Learn about the Human Genome Project and more

 Find a genetic clinic or genetic service in the US.
 American College of Medical Genetics and Genomics (ACMG) lists genetics clinics in the United States.
 Basic information provided.
 The ACMG is an interdisciplinary professional membership organization that represents the interests of medical genetics professionals including clinical geneticists, clinical laboratory geneticists, and genetic counselors.

 Genetics FAQ (frequently asked questions) from genome.gov.
 Information from the National Human Genome Research Institute.
-A series of FAQs covers genetic disorders, undiagnosed conditions in children and adults, genetic testing, genetic counseling, genome TV videos, pharmacogenomics, rare diseases.
+A series of FAQs covers genetic disorders, undiagnosed conditions in children and adults, genetic testing, genetic counseling, neglected diseases, pharmacogenomics, rare diseases.
 Start with Health FAQ, and dig deeper.

 Mountain States Genetics Network provides resources for the diagnosis and management of genetic disorders, including an online directory of genetic support groups.
 Focus is on services in eight states: AZ, CO, MT, NM, NV, TX, UT and WY

 Find approved laboratories in New York and other states, under the Clinical Laboratory Evaluation Program (CLEP).
 Labs approved for certain specialty testing are listed by category of testing.
 Examples include Andrology (fertility assessment e.g. sperm count), Blood transfusion testing, Blood plasma processing, Cellular Immunology, Endocrinology (e.g. thyroid function tests, TSH), Virology, Genetic testing, Toxicology labs, Trace Element labs, Transplant monitoring, labs for oncology tumor markers; many more.
-More than 600 labs overall in New York.
+More than 650 labs overall in New York.
 Other states may also have approved labs listed here.
-For example in May 2020, there were 8 approved labs listed in Minnesota, 10 in Illinois, 77 in California (including 23andMe), 11 in Florida, 33 in Pennsylvania and 34 in Texas.
+For example in May 2022, there were 7 approved labs listed in Minnesota, 10 in Illinois, 77 in California (including 23andMe), 11 in Florida, 33 in Pennsylvania and 34 in Texas.